G\'acs-Ku\v{c}era's Theorem Revisited by Levin: The Kučera--Gács Theorem

 The non-negative functions $M$ on strings that have value $1$ on the empty string and satisfy the inequality $(*)$, are called \emph{semimeasures} and correspond to arbitrary probability distributions on $\Sigma$; we often use the same letter for the probability distribution on $\Sigma$ and the corresponding function on strings.
 One may ask which semimeasures can be obtained as $M_T$ for a computable mapping $T$, as described above.
 This question was answered by Levin in 1970~\cite{ZvonkinLevin1970}: the function $M$ should be \emph{lower semicomputable}.
 This means that the set of pairs $\langle r,x\rangle$ where $x$ is a string and $r$ is a rational number smaller that $M(x)$, is (computably) enumerable.

-In the same paper Levin noted that there is a maximal (up to $O(1)$-factor) function in the class of lower semicomputable semimeasures; it is now called the \emph{continuous a priori probability}.
+In the same paper Levin noted that there exists a maximal (up to $O(1)$-factor) function in the class of lower semicomputable semimeasures; it is now called the \emph{continuous a~priori probability}.
 More precisely, there are many such functions that differ by $O(1)$-factors; we fix one of them and denote it by $\mathsf{M}(x)$.
-The continuous a priori probability $\mathsf{M}(x)$ can be used to characterize randomness with respect to computable measures on $\Omega$.
-Let $Q$ is a computable measure on $\Omega$, i.e., a lower semicomputable semimeasure such that all finite strings have probability zero:
+The continuous a~priori probability $\mathsf{M}(x)$ can be used to characterize randomness with respect to computable measures on~$\Omega$.
+Let $Q$ be a computable measure on $\Omega$, i.e., a lower semicomputable semimeasure such that all finite strings have probability zero:

 for all~$x$.
-Levin proved in \cite{Levin1973} that \emph{a sequence $\alpha$ is Martin-L\"of random with respect to $Q$ if and only if the ratio $\mathsf{M}(x)/Q(x)$ is bounded for all prefixes $x$ of $\alpha$}.
-The intuitive meaning: $\alpha$ is \emph{not} random with respect to $Q$ if some prefixes of $\alpha$ are much more likely according to a priori distribution~$\mathsf{M}$ than according to~$Q$ (the ratio is unbounded).
+Levin proved in \cite{Levin1973} that \emph{a sequence $\alpha$ is Martin-Löf random with respect to $Q$ if and only if the ratio $\mathsf{M}(x)/Q(x)$ is bounded for all prefixes $x$ of $\alpha$}.
+The intuitive meaning: $\alpha$ is \emph{not} random with respect to $Q$ if some prefixes of $\alpha$ are much more likely according to the a priori distribution~$\mathsf{M}$ than according to~$Q$ (the ratio is unbounded).

 Combining this characterization of randomness with the image randomness theorem mentioned above, we come to the following result.